 Hiking Panorama Ridge in one day is definitely doable but you’re looking at at least 8 hours of hiking so make sure you’ve got enough daylight or a very good head torch (with spare batteries) before you set off.

 We set off from Vancouver at 6 am and arrived at the Rubble Creek trailhead for Garibaldi Lake just before 8 am.
 At this time there was still plenty of parking but when I hike Garibaldi Lake beforehand we ended up parking about 2km away from the trailhead which is another thing to consider.

 The morning was cold but we quickly warmed up as we began hiking up through the forest.
 The sun shone through leaving beautiful rays on the trail and there were only a few other people around.

-The switchbacks are fairly relentless but if you’ve a good level of fitness then you’ll be absolutely fine.
+The switchbacks are fairly relentless but if you have a good level of fitness then you’ll be absolutely fine.
 They weren’t as bad as I remembered them from the previous year!

 Soon enough we were out in Taylor Meadows.
 These meadows are absolutely gorgeous and even if you’re only hiking to Garibaldi Lake then I’d recommend taking a detour to these meadows.

 When we hiked through Taylor Meadows there was a dusting of snow, the puddles were iced over and there was some frost on the grass.
-To our backs the snow capped mountains looked incredible.
-As you walk through the open meadows you can see Black Tusk, and the ridge you’ll eventually summit.
+To our backs, the snow-capped mountains looked incredible.
+As you walk through the open meadows you can see Black Tusk, and the ridge you’ll eventually be summitting.
 There are a few water sources here but you will need to purify the water either through boiling or through drops/tablets.